nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.5 Find module(s) by keyword(s) : `find` <a name="find-module"></a>

+Life as a student can be pretty hectic and sometimes you just need information on specific modules quickly!
+Well, **MODTrek** can do exactly that.

-Displays specific module(s) and their details previously logged by the user satisfying the keyword(s) queried.
+Display specific module(s) and their details previously logged by the user satisfying the keyword(s) you include with this command.
 You may use this command to find modules that match the keywords you are interested in without needing to manually scroll through the list of modules.
-For instance, you may want to find out the core modules which you obtained a good grade (A+, A, A-) for, so that you can choose your strongest area to potentially specialise in.
+For example, you may want to find out the core modules which you obtained a good grade (A+, A, A-) for, so that you can choose your strongest area to potentially specialise in.

 **Syntax:** `find <keyword>...` or `find <module-code>`